BjornFJohansson/pydna/README.md

 ### Windows:

     C:\> pip install pydna

-If you do not have pip, you can get it by following these [instructions](http://www.pip-installer.org/en/latest/installing.html).

 ## Installation from Source
 If you install from source, you need to install all dependencies separately (listed above).